The installed base of off-highway vehicle telematics systems to reach 17.6 million units worldwide by 2029

-The analyst estimates that the global installed base of active off-highway vehicle telematics systems reached 8.8 million units in 2023.
+The analyst estimates that the global installed base of active off-highway vehicle telematics systems reached 10 million units in 2024.
 This includes connected units deployed on various off-highway vehicles across the construction, mining, agriculture and forestry sectors.
 The construction sector accounts for the largest share, driven by OEM telematics systems offered by heavy equipment manufacturers.
-Agriculture and mining are the second and third largest sectors in terms of the number of connected units deployed on machines and vehicles used in agricultural and mining operations respectively.
+Agriculture and mining are the second and third largest offhighway sectors in terms of the number of connected units deployed on machines and vehicles used in agricultural and mining operations respectively.
 The remainder is represented by the forestry sector including telematics systems fitted to various forestry equipment.
-Growing at a compound annual growth rate (CAGR) of 12.9 percent, the active installed base of off-highway vehicle telematics systems across all sectors is forecasted to reach 16.1 million units worldwide in 2028.
+Growing at a compound annual growth rate (CAGR) of 12.0%, the active installed base of off-highway vehicle telematics systems across all sectors is forecasted to reach 17.6 million units worldwide in 2029.
+The North American market is estimated to be somewhat larger than the European.
+The Rest of World market is moreover estimated to represent more than half of the global installed base of off-highway vehicle telematics systems.

 The future development path is however far from certain as there are also numerous examples of OEMs moving from partner-powered to in-house developed telematics offerings in recent years.
 An increasing number of players such as vendors focused on on-road commercial vehicle fleet management are nevertheless expected to diversify into telematics for various offhighway vehicles and stationary objects.
 This enables fleets to monitor and manage all of their business-critical assets through the same backoffice interface, using familiar applications and reporting tools.
 Asset tracking, especially for smaller and lower-value items, represents a heavily underpenetrated market with considerable potential for telematics providers that are ready to diversify their product offering.
 Particularly strong growth is expected for solutions that also enable tracking of ancillary equipment such as attachments, implements, handheld tools and similar items.